breatheco-de/content/src/content/lesson/react-hooks-explained.md

 ```

-3. Showing an input on the screen: The best practice to get the content from any input is by storing it on a state variable- this is called "Controlled Input",
+3. Showing an input on the screen: The best practice to get the content from any input is by storing it on a state variable- this is called "Controlled Input".

     ![Controlled input field](https://s10.gifyu.com/images/ezgif.com-gif-maker-399b80fa21c077ab6.gif) [![Edit controlledinput](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/controlledinput-rbh0m?fontsize=14&hidenavigation=1&theme=dark)